vebfreelancer/kythera/readme.md

 # Kythera family website
 [vebfreelancer.github.io/kythera](https://vebfreelancer.github.io/kythera/dist/index.html)
 ```
-Australian Kiters Association website to find and host family ties.
+Australian Kythera Association website for finding and posting your family connections.
-The task was performed under a fixed price agreement, eleven web pages were developed.
+The assignment was completed under a fixed-price agreement, eleven web pages were
-Menu authorizations, personal accounts, and pages for creating new posts on the site
+developed.

-through a personal office.
-Layouts of pages for development were presented in Adobe XD,
-design work was not completed, adaptive page layouts were shown only partially, adaptive
+Layouts of pages for development were presented in Adobe XD, design work was not fully
-and some points I developed independently in consultation with the client in the process
+completed, unfinished responsive page layouts, hover effects not shown cursor, and others.
+All points are unfinished at the design stage and adaptive has been refined in agreement
-of creating web pages.
-In the end, the results of the page are completed in full, taking
+with the client in creating web pages.
+The final result of the page is completed in full with all
-into account all the details.
+details taken into account.

+An interesting task was the development of a drag-and-drop interface on the new post page.
+Several menus are implemented in the project - user authorization, aside, mobile menu, and
+search menu on mobile devices.
+Personal account and pages for creating new posts on the
+website through a personal account.
 ```
 ### Pages
 1. [Home](https://vebfreelancer.github.io/kythera/dist/)